Makeup Artist Jeffree Star Drags Jordyn Woods For ‘Red Table Talk’ Interview Calling It An ‘Act’

 OH HI @UltaBeauty, HOW ARE YA? ????
 I’m SO proud and excited to announce that the #MorphexJeffreeStar brush + sponge collection will be available in EVERY #Ulta location AND online 3/3!!!! ⭐️ This wouldn’t be possible without all of YOU!!!
 Thank you truly.
 I can’t wait for you all to see the @morphebrushes in-store displays and shop some PINK #JeffreeStarApproved magic in #UltaBeauty ???????? ???? @cameron_gardner

-Star said that the entire thing was a lie, and that Woods and Thompson had been hooking up for months, and “everyone” in Calabasas has known about it.
+Star said that the entire thing was a lie — that Woods and Thompson had been hooking up for months, and that “everyone” in Calabasas has known about it.

 “There’s eyes everywhere.
 There’s normal people that aren’t famous that are your neighbors, and everyone sees everything.
 Ya’ll have been hooking up for a while, it finally came out, your f***ing shook that the truth’s out, and you’re trying to save your a**,” Star said, directing his comments straight at Woods.

-Star also said that there’s more important things in the world that Thompson and Woods, and that they hooked up, got caught and they need to get over it.
+Star also said that there’s more important things in the world than Thompson and Woods.
+Star said that they hooked up, got caught, and now need to get over it.

-He also added some scathing words for Kardashian, saying that the Good American entrepreneur star needs to “shut up”, get off of her phone, and learn how to co-parent with Thompson for the sake of their daughter, True.
+He also added some scathing words for Kardashian, saying that the Good American entrepreneur star needs to “shut up,” get off of her phone, and learn how to co-parent with Thompson for the sake of their daughter, True.